The Circle of Womanhood: Welcoming and Honoring the Cycles of our Lives

 Thursday: Healing the Girls We Were.
 Exploring menarche (our first period) to reflect upon and honor all aspects of our inner girl.
 Through games, sharing, writing and yoga medicine we will invite a sense of empowerment that can serve ourselves as well as daughters, nieces, goddaughters, sisters, granddaughters and friends.

 Friday: Honoring the Moon Inside.
-Throughout a woman's life, powerful ryths are at work.
-Learning to be conscious of these rhythms, improves our quality of life.
-What we learn from menstrual rhythms helps us to understand and meet the challenges of other cycles.
-On this day we will experience practical techniques for developing mentstraul awareness and understand how menstrual health and fertility can be supported through yoga.
+Throughout a woman's life, powerful rhythms are at work.
+Learning to be conscious of these rhythms improves our quality of life and our fertility (which includes our creativity!).
+On this day we will experience practical techniques for developing menstrual awareness.
 For those experiencing pregnancy, we will map the menstrual seasons onto the journeys of conception and birth.
 For the perimenopausal, menopausal and postmenopausal women we will revisit what we learn in menstruation to acquire a crucial tool for navigating menopause.
 With healing yoga movement, breath, sound and gesture.

 Saturday: Welcoming the Great Change.
 Welcoming perimenopause, menopause and beyond as the most challenging and rewarding seasons of our lives.
 We will encounter practical ways to meet and embrace the power of change as we age.
 This day offers nourishing movement, soulful sound and breath meditation (for temperature regulations and mood swings) practices and reflections to help us integrate the power of our later years.
 With evening celebration.